Suped

 Summarize with

 Google Postmaster Tools can show non-compliance beside a 0% user-reported spam rate because the compliance status is not a live reading of that one visible number.
-It can reflect prior days, a rolling assessment window, delayed data, too little eligible Gmail volume, inbox-only complaint reporting, or a different compliance requirement such as authentication or one-click unsubscribe.
+It can reflect a rolling average over multiple days, a slightly different dataset from the Spam Rate dashboard, delayed data, too little eligible personal Gmail volume, inbox-only complaint reporting, or another requirement such as authentication or one-click unsubscribe.

-The short version I use when debugging this is simple: 0.0% means the visible complaint metric is clean for the displayed period, or has not received reportable data yet.
-It does not prove that every Gmail message reached the inbox, that yesterday's data has finished processing, or that the sender has cleared the compliance card.
+The practical reading is simple: 0.0% means the visible complaint metric is clean for the displayed period, or has not received enough reportable data.
+It does not prove that every Gmail message reached the inbox, that the newest data has finished processing, or that every requirement row is compliant.

-- Most likely cause: Google is still using recent historical data or an incomplete current-day update.
+1. Most likely cause: Google is still using a rolling historical average, or a different requirement is in Needs work.

-- Fastest check: Compare several days of spam rate, domain reputation, authentication, and unsubscribe status.
+2. Fastest check: Open Deliverability analysis, then compare several days of spam rate, authentication, and unsubscribe status.

 Why the status can lag the spam chart